nemanjan00/rfid-access-control/README.md

  * Highlevel controller overview

- * Integrator mistakes and problems
+ * Integrator and manufacturers mistakes and problems

 Out of scope: